Did you know you can keep pets in highrise residences?

 There are some catches of course.
 What are they?
 We’ve taken the liberty of listing out some essential questions that you may have about owning a pet in a highrise and what owners need to take note of if they are planning to get one.

-1. Am I allowed to own a pet in a highrise?
+1. Am I allowed to own a pet in a highrise residence?

 As a matter of fact, yes.
-Under the ‘By-Law 14 in the Third Schedule of the Strata Management (Maintenance & Management) Regulations 2015’, there is a provision for pets to be kept in a highrise residence unless they cause threats, annoyance, nuisance and even health hazards to other residents.
+Under the ‘By-Law 14 in the Third Schedule of the Strata Management (Maintenance & Management) Regulations 2015’, there is a provision for pets to be kept in a highrise residence unless they are a threat, or causes annoyance, nuisance and even health hazards to other residents.

 However, different local authorities may have different regulations about keeping a pet in highrise residents.
 Under the Strata Management Act 2013, the local authority has the power to permit guidelines regarding the keeping of pets in Strata buildings.
 You will need to challenge the management rules in the Strata Management Tribunal (SMT) if your highrise management insists that you cannot keep pets.